Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 Barcode vs QR Code 101: The Ultimate Head to Head

-Barcode vs QR code.
-Both offer great functionalities and have embedded themselves in our everyday life —from business applications to personal use.
+Both types of codes offer great functionalities and have embedded themselves in our everyday life —from business applications to personal use.

 But what are the main differences and applications?
 What are the advantages when it comes down to choosing one over the other?
 Are QR codes going to replace barcodes?

-Let’s take a look at both codes to answer these and other questions in this exciting duel!
+Let’s take a look at both codes to answer these and other questions in this exciting duel between the barcode and the QR code system!

 Table of Contents